18 ways to boost your wellbeing TODAY!

-Caelia Butcher from Cinque Yoga who teaches yoga at Green Farm Spa Retreat, near Shadoxhurst, says:
+Caelia Butcher from Cinque Yoga who teaches yoga at Green Farm, the rural spa and wellness retreat near Shadoxhurst, says:

 Do not underestimate deep and rhythmic breathing techniques which can help to quieten your thoughts, slow your heart rate, and regulate your autonomic nervous system.
 Best of all, they can be done anywhere – in even the smallest space.